patrickhill/hellohill-astro/src/pages/casestudies/zenti.md

 <ol>
 <li>
 The first is that I didn’t expect the majority of users to be from outside the United States.
-Don’t know why I assumed that but now I’m making strides where I can to accomodate other languages.
+I Don’t know why I assumed that but now I’m making strides to accommodate other languages.
 An example is the interval labels.
 Instead of using words like half, third, quarter, I switched to fractions like 1/2, 1/3, 1/4.
-The ultamite goal would be to have multilingual translations.
+The ultimate goal would be to have multilingual translations.
 </li>
 <li>
 The second is that sales always coincide with updates.
-So I need to coordinate features and requests for upgrades.
+So I need to coordinate my requests for people to upgrade with new feature releases.
 </li>
 </ol>
 </div>